By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

 These barriers are not technical alone; they reflect deeper structural inequities.
-Low- and middle-income countries (LMICs) have contributed vast epidemiological datasets to global research but historically received limited analytical returns or credit.
-According to analysis published in The Lancet (2025), African institutions authored 4% of publications derived from African disease surveillance data over the past decade.
+Low- and middle-income countries (LMICs) have contributed vast epidemiological datasets to global research but historically received limited analytical returns or credit, according to the Nature Medicine review.
 This imbalance breeds justified caution about joining centralized surveillance networks.

 Federated learning: preserving autonomy, enabling collaboration